romance languages and literatures

 The Department of Romance Languages and Literatures offers courses in French, Italian, and Spanish languages, as well as their corresponding literatures and cultures, at the undergraduate and graduate levels.

-The undergraduate curriculum is designed to help students attain a high linguistic proficiency in one or more Romance language as well as broad insight into the literature and culture of other nations.
-Our courses range from elementary language to advanced seminars in languages, literatures, and cultures.
-Students can major or minor in French, Hispanic Studies, or Italian.
-The major offers solid preparation and guidance for students interested in teaching or in graduate studies, as well in fields such as law, medicine, interpreting, and international business.
+The undergraduate majors and minors in RLL are designed to help students attain a broad interdisciplinary insight into the literature and culture of other nations, while achieving a high linguistic proficiency in one or more Romance language.
+Students can major or minor in French, Hispanic Studies, or Italian and courses range from elementary language to advanced seminars in languages, literatures, and cultures.
+The major offers solid preparation and guidance for students interested in teaching or in graduate studies, as well in fields such as law, medicine, interpreting, and international business (see our Foreign Language Careers page).
+The minors serve as a useful adjunct to a wide range of academic specializations.

 The Romance Languages and Literatures department offers the Masters of Arts degree in French, Hispanic Studies, and Italian.